DataViz-Trio/Color-Map/README.md

 ## Dataset Description:

-- The color mapping and contour plot datasets follow the following pattern:
+- The color mapping dataset follows the following pattern:
 - The First Six lines of the dataset provide some information about the dataset such as the variable being plotted (surface rain rate in our case), the Flag which denotes a bad value (-999 in this dataset), the number of rows and columns in the dataset and the date on which the data was collected.
 - From the 7th line, the data is presented.
 The dataset follows the following pattern:
 - Each column corresponds to a longitude.
 The longitudes begin at 0.125E.